HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Experiments

 \paragraph{Attention Pattern.} Many methods prune tokens guided by the \texttt{CLS} token's attention to other tokens; however, not every model has this token, making these methods model-specific.
 We compare computing attention score $\textbf{a}^{[l]}$ by Eq. \ref{eq:score} and \texttt{CLS} in Table \ref{tab:ablation}(a).
 For our method, the global attention achieves slightly better results and features much stronger versatility since it is model-agnostic.

 \paragraph{Token Types.} We examine the retained anchor, buffer, and register tokens in HiPrune.
 As Table \ref{tab:ablation}(b) shows, removing either type degrades the model's performance.
-Specifically, removing register tokens causes significant degradation, suggesting the critical role of global information.
+Specifically, removing register tokens causes the most significant degradation, highlighting the critical role of global information, which is in line with previous studies \cite{yang2025visionzip, zhang2024cls}.

-\paragraph{Selection Scheme.} In Table \ref{tab:ablation}(c) we present different buffer token selection schemes.
+\paragraph{Buffer Selection Scheme.} In Table \ref{tab:ablation}(c) we present different buffer token selection schemes.
 A square or cross can both achieve similar results; however, when the size of the buffer is too small or missing (row 2 in (b)), the results begin to drop.
-The buffer tokens are introduced to resist the noise in the attention map, when the window is too small, the effects of the buffer become limited, causing this performance drop.
+The buffer tokens are introduced to resist the noise in the attention map.
+When the window is too small, the effects of the buffer become limited.

-\paragraph{Object Layer Setting.} We conduct a series of benchmarks with different object layer $l$ in Fig. \ref{fig:sweep-layers}.
-The results indicate that when anchor and buffer tokens are selected from layers 5-9, the overall performance achieves an optimal.
-It is worth noting that, as Fig. \ref{fig:layer_dist} shows, these layers are exactly where high-attention tokens get closest and concentrate on objects, meeting the requirements of object-guidance.
+\paragraph{Object Layer Setting.} We adopt a dispersion-based searching strategy to decide the Object Layer $l$, where the attention score for object and buffer tokens is extracted.
+Intuitively, tokens on the same object should feature high similarity.
+We plot the average pairwise distance of high-attention tokens and model performance with different $l$ in Fig. \ref{fig:layer_dist}.
+For LLaVA, model performance achieves an optimal when setting $l$ as 9.
+We assume that at this layer, tokens with similar semantic information are close in the embedding space, and at a critical point from object-centric to global information.